Schedule of courses

 Today, enterprises collect troves of data about their clients: historical purchases, responses to marketing events, web search logs, etc. In today’s data-driven economy, data can assist us in better understanding our customers, and in taking more informed decisions about our business.

-Our goal in this class is to understand the basic terminology of data science and machine learning (regression, classification, visualization, text analytics, recommender systems, etc), comprehend the potential pitfalls, get a general understanding of how to address real-world problems using Python code.
+Our goal in this class is to understand the basic terminology of data science and machine learning (regression, classification, visualization, text analytics, neural networks, recommender systems, etc), comprehend the potential pitfalls, get a general understanding of how to address real-world problems using Python code.
+A tangent goal of this class is to increase your confidence in your coding skills and to see and think how to innovate in an enterprise using machine learning.

 Content overview